ttsiodras/MandelbrotInVHDL/README.md

 But in the ["GHDL simulation pipelined" branch](https://github.com/ttsiodras/MandelbrotInVHDL/tree/GHDL_simulation_pipelined/), things change - when we do `make test` here, we see this:

-    Received 45 / 45
+    [TB] Received test result of 240, passing test 89 / 89
-    tb/mandel_tb.vhdl:164:9:@7780ns:(assertion note): Successful end of test
+    tb/mandel_tb.vhdl:178:9:@177060ns:(assertion note): Successful end of test

-That is, instead of 22.17us, the new circuit takes 7.78us **to do the same work**.
+That is, instead of 644.01us, the new circuit takes 177.06us **to do the same work**.

+In other words, it is 3.63 times faster.
+Why?

 <img src="contrib/pipelined.jpg" alt="The pipelined implementation"><BR>
 <em>The pipelined implementation</em>

-No "empty space" anymore :-)
+Because there is no "empty space" anymore :-)

+We are not like a CPU anymore - we are a proud, pipelined HW circuit.

 Basically, the 3 multipliers involved in the Mandelbrot computation are almost constantly kept busy - they never stop unless the pipeline is empty.
-As long as we keep feeding the engine with inputs, they are doing work on every cycle - as opposed to the serial version, that only uses them in the 2 stages.
+As long as we keep feeding the engine with inputs, they are doing work on every cycle - as opposed to the serial version, that only uses them in the first two stages.
+Same for the adders that follow - etc.

-This was much harder than I expected...
+To be honest, writing this code was much harder than I expected...
 I am very happy I finally figured it out.

-And I now fully appreciate [GHDL](https://github.com/ghdl/ghdl); I couldn't have fixed my code without it.
+And I now fully appreciate [GHDL](https://github.com/ghdl/ghdl); I couldn't have fixed my VHDL code without it.
 The graphical representations alone (shown above via `make waves") are not enough when you track down "race conditions" in HW signals.

 OK, next step: run this in the Spartan3, and witness the 3x speedup with my